danfouk/Talos-Scripts/README-01.md

           --file controlplane-01.yaml

 > [!IMPORTANT]
 > After the configuration is applied to a node, it will reboot after some time(2-10mins).
 Repeat this process for each of the nodes in your cluster.

+# Talos Bootstrap and Connecting to Kubenertes Cluster
+## Kubernetes Bootstrap
++ Bootstrapping your Kubernetes cluster by simply calling the bootstrap command against any of your control plane nodes.:

+        talosctl bootstrap --nodes 192.168.0.2

+> [!CAUTION]
+> The bootstrap operation should only be called ONCE and only on a SINGLE control plane node!

+At this point, Talos will form an `etcd` cluster, generate all of the core Kubernetes assets, and start the Kubernetes control plane components.

+After a few moments, you will be able to download your Kubernetes client configuration and get started:

++ Run the command below  to add (merge) you new cluster into your local Kubernetes configuration.

+        talosctl kubeconfig

+At this stage we should be able to connect to Kubernetes and see your all configured nodes: